NILOIDE/NILOIDE.github.io/_posts/2020-09-07-Us_and_ourselves.markdown

 <img src="{{ site.baseurl }}/images/nerves.jpg" class="fit image">

-Consciousness is a term that is quite intuitive to every human being, yet if you are to ask anyone to provide you with a definition, you will receive broad and fuzzy description.
+Consciousness is a term that is quite intuitive to every human being, yet if you are to ask anyone to provide you with a definition, you would receive a broad and fuzzy description.
 The Oxford Languages dictionary defines consciousness as _"The fact of awareness by the mind of itself and the world"_.
 However, this simplification does not do justice to the large collection of literature that has been built on the subject.